 - Engagement with emails (opens and clicks), especially on large list of tens of thousands sent daily.

 - Individual engagement (at least Gmail does it)

 - Number of invalid email addresses (bounce rate)

 - Emails sent to an old address that has been converted to a honeypot (Gmail Yahoo, Outlook)

 - SPF & DKIM signatures

-- DMARC, which a policy in case SPF or DKIM aren’t valid.
-For example, if Yahoo receives and email from email@example.com but the email was sent from a non-Gmail server, it will simply not deliver the email.
+- DMARC, which is a policy in case SPF or DKIM aren’t valid.
+For example, if Yahoo receives an email from email@example.com but the email was sent from a non-Gmail server, it will simply not deliver the email.
 This is becoming more and more common.